Board of Directors

 Marilyn Kaplan, RA, FAPT, (President) is a national expert on fire protection for historic building and devotes considerable time working with public officials to incorporate in building codes provisions that not only provide for public safety but also ensure that the historic qualities of older buildings will be preserved.
 Her firm, Preservation Architecture (Albany, New York), actively works with museums, non-profit organizations, and local governments in maintaining, restoring, and rehabilitating historic properties.
 An instructor and lecturer at many public forums, she also serves as a board member and member of a number of community preservation organizations.

-Martha Werenfels, AIA, LEED AP, (Secretary) is a partner in the architectural firm of Durkee Brown Viveiros & Werenfels (Providence, Rhode Island) and has extensive experience in the restoration of National Historic Landmarks.
+Martha Werenfels, AIA, LEED AP, (Vice President) is a partner in the architectural firm of Durkee Brown Viveiros & Werenfels (Providence, Rhode Island) and has extensive experience in the restoration of National Historic Landmarks.
 She has been the principal architect for the restoration of the Rhode Island State House and has completed award-winning affordable housing rehabilitation projects.
 She is a past president of the American Institute of Architects Rhode Island chapter, and formerly worked for the Rhode Island State Historic Preservation Office and for the Washington, DC, office of the National Park Service, which promotes dissemination of historic preservation information and administers national preservation standards.

 Tom Moriarity is vice president of Economic Research Associates (Washington, DC) and heads its retail group working with community revitalization projects and economic development.
 He was a founder of the National Main Street Center of the National Trust for Historic Preservation and lectures widely on issues relating to center city development and historic preservation.